Trump Administration Agrees to Disclose Details of PPP Loans

-Lawmakers and business groups had been demanding the release of details about PPP after Treasury Secretary Steven Mnuchin said at a Senate committee hearing June 10 that the names of companies that received forgivable loans and the amounts were proprietary or confidential -- even though the administration had previously said the details would be disclosed and the PPP application says such data will “automatically” be released.
+Lawmakers had been demanding the disclosure of details about Paycheck Protection Program loans after Treasury Secretary Steven Mnuchin said at a Senate committee hearing on June 10 that the names of companies that received forgivable loans and the amounts were proprietary or confidential -- even though the administration had previously said the details would be disclosed, and the PPP application says such data will “automatically” be released.

+Officials had expressed concerns about releasing the details because a company’s payroll is used to determine the loan amount, and some independent contractors and small businesses use their home addresses that would be disclosed.

 “I am pleased that we have been able to reach a bipartisan agreement on disclosure which will strike the appropriate balance of providing public transparency, while protecting the payroll and personal income information of small businesses, sole proprietors, and independent contractors,” Mnuchin said in a statement.